fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 To manage this recording, use the [Recording API](../../for_developers/api_reference/rest_api#tag/recording).
 The recording is also available as HLS Video On Demand (VOD) [API](../../for_developers/api_reference/rest_api#tag/recording/operation/getRecordingContent).

+## Store HLS stream on S3
+You can directly store your HLS streams on S3.
+This solution will automatically send your streams to an AWS bucket right after the end of your meetings.
+When initializing your stream, simply include your S3 credentials as part of the configuration [API](http://localhost:3000/jellyfish-docs/next/for_developers/api_reference/rest_api#tag/room/operation/add_component).

 ## Example Docker commands

 The HLS playlist will be created inside the Docker container.
 To access it from the host,